In everything we do, Goodwill renews!

 Fayette Recycling Center

-The Fayette Recycling Center has processed approximately 3.4 million pounds in 2017 including aluminum cans, tin cans, glass, plastic, cardboard, newspaper and, high-grade office paper.
-That's nearly 15,000 pounds per day!
+The Fayette Recycling Center has processed more than 100 million pounds of recyclable materials since 1997, including aluminum cans, tin cans, glass, plastic, cardboard, newspaper and, high-grade office paper.
+That's nearly 12,500 pounds per day!

-Keeping with Goodwill’s mission, the Center continues to provide employment and training opportunities for more than thirty workers, including many who are disabled or disadvantaged, while helping Fayette County meet its state mandates for recycling and helping to preserve its environment.
+Keeping with Goodwill’s mission, the Center continues to provide employment and training opportunities for workers, many who are disabled or disadvantaged, while helping Fayette County meet its state mandates for recycling and helping to preserve its environment.

 For information on recycling or how you can get involved, please call Goodwill Recycling Center at 724-437-9987.
 For questions or problems relating to service, call the Recycling Hotline at 724-430-4884.